ADOPTION FAQs

 A variety of resources are available to assist families who adopt children from the child welfare system including:

-• FASFA (Federal Application for Student Financial Aid) — Children adopted from foster care at the age of 13 or older are given special consideration when applying for student financial loans or grants.
+- FASFA (Federal Application for Student Financial Aid) – Children adopted from foster care at the age of 13 or older are given special consideration when applying for student financial loans or grants.
 (FAFSA.ED.GOV)

-Once your family has been selected for a child, the Adoption Case Manager will schedule an office for you to review the child’s case record.
+Once your family has been selected for a child, the Adoption Case Manager will schedule an appointment for you to review the child’s case record.
 You will be given the child’s foster care history including the circumstances involving his or her removal, the child’s medical history including the birth and delivery information, any assessments or psychological evaluations completed, the child’s school history, and the child’s current daily habits and preferences.
-You will also be provided nonidentifying social and medical information about the biological parents and birth family.
+You will also be provided with nonidentifying social and medical information about the biological parents and birth family.
 You may also request to speak with other professionals who are involved with the child.

 Why Adopt?